legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 3.3.1 Equivalent standards

-‘Standard fire test’ means a test in which specimens of the relevant bulkheads, decks or other constructions are exposed in a test furnace by a specified test method in accordance with the IMO Fire Test Procedures Code.
+‘SLA’ Safe Landing Area.
+The area bounded by the perimeter line and perimeter lighting.
+The construction of the OFS and LOS segments (see below) should ensure that the main rotor will not risk conflict with obstacles when the nose of the helicopter is butted-up to, but not projecting over, the perimeter line.
+Thus the pilot, when landing in unusual circumstances, has confidence that he can touch down provided that all wheels are within the SLA and the nose of the helicopter is not projecting over the nearest perimeter line ahead.
+However, only correct positioning over the aiming circle (see ‘Aiming Circle’ above) will ensure proper clearance with respect to physical obstacles, provision of ground effect, and provision of adequate passenger access/egress.

 ### 3.3.2 Exemptions

-‘Superstructure’ has the meaning given in annex I to ICLL.
+‘SOLAS A pack’ means a liferaft emergency pack complying with the requirements of the IMO International Life-Saving Appliances Code.

-‘Survival craft’ means a craft capable of sustaining the lives of persons in distress from the time of abandoning the ship.
+‘SOLAS B pack’ means a liferaft emergency pack complying with the requirements of the IMO International Life-Saving Appliances Code.

-‘Trainee’
+‘Standard fire test’ means a test in which specimens of the relevant bulkheads, decks or other constructions are exposed in a test furnace by a specified test method in accordance with the IMO Fire Test Procedures Code.

 ### 3.3 Equivalent Standards, Exemptions and Existing Vessels

 ### 3.3.1 Equivalent standards

-The Minimum age of trainees should be an issue for the National Marine Administration and requirements should be as indicated in the National Annex.
+‘Survival craft’ means a craft capable of sustaining the lives of persons in distress from the time of abandoning the ship.

 ### 3.3.2 Exemptions

-‘Training manual’ with regard to life-saving appliances means a manual complying with the requirements of SOLAS III/Part B – Life Saving Appliances and Arrangements, Regulation 35.
+A trainee **SHOULD**:

 ### 4. CONSTRUCTION AND STRENG